-Note: If an amended decision or dismissal is issued, the updated decision or dismissal is forwarded to the Council by the receiving CMS contractor, plan, or SSA, when the administrative record is updated.
+If an amended decision or dismissal is issued, the updated decision or dismissal is forwarded to the Council by the receiving CMS contractor, plan, or SSA, when the administrative record is updated.

-20.5.6 What is the process for correcting a decision, dismissal, or remand-that is, issuing an amended decision, dismissal, or remand?
+20.5.7 What is the process for issuing an amended decision, dismissal, or remand?